diffpy/diffpy.pdffit2/news/intro.rst

 **Added:**

-* Add skip intro option when initializing the `PdfFit` class, with related docstrings and tests.
+* Option to skip printing of introductory information when initializing the `PdfFit` class.

 **Changed:**